Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: at the LHC/FCC

-We tabulate the results for three different final states for which the signal significances are relatively on higher side.
-The event numbers at the center of mass energies of 14\,TeV, 30\,TeV and 100\,TeV at the LHC/FCC with the respective integrated luminosities of 1000\,fb$^{-1}$, 1000\,fb$^{-1}$ and 100\,fb$^{-1}$ are presented in \autoref{btau1} for the final state topology $1b-\rm{jet} + 1 \tau-\rm{jet} +1\ell + \ptmiss $.
-It can be seen that $1b-\rm{jet} + 1 \tau-\rm{jet} +1\ell + \ptmiss $ final state arises from both $c/t$-gluon fusion, where $S_1$ decays to $t\, \tau$ states.
+The event numbers at the centre-of-mass energies of 30\,TeV and 100\,TeV at the LHC/FCC with the respective integrated luminosities of 1000\,fb$^{-1}$ and 100\,fb$^{-1}$ are presented in \autoref{btau1}.
+It can be seen that $1b-\rm{jet} + 1 \tau-\rm{jet} +1\ell + \ptmiss $ finalstate arises from both $c/t$-gluon and $b$-gluon fusion, where $S_1$ decays to $t\, \tau$ states.
 The top quark then provides the $b$-jet and the charged lepton via subsequent decays.
-When any of the two $\tau$-jets is tagged we obtain the mentioned final state.
-Whereas for $b-g$ fusion we have only one $\tau$-jet final state making the contribution significantly reduced for this case.
-The missing energy for the signal is relatively higher as can be seen from \autoref{lmpt}(b) and we apply a cut of $\ptmiss >200$ GeV.
-The benchmark points are with masses $1.5,2.0$ TeV, so we apply a hardness cut of $1.2$ TeV to reduce the background number of the events substantially, where the hardness cut $p^H_T= \Sigma (p^\ell_T + p^j_T +\ptmiss)$, is the scalar sum of lepton, jet and missing transverse momentum.
+When any of the two $\tau$-jets in \autoref{1b1l2t} is tagged we obtain the mentioned finalstate from $c/t-g$ fusion.
+However, for $b-g$ fusion we have only one $\tau$-jet finalstate making the contribution significantly reduced in this case.
+The missing energy for the signal is relatively higher as can be seen from \autoref{lmpt}(b) and we apply a cut of $\ptmiss >500$ GeV.
+The benchmark points are with leptoquark masses of 1.5 and 2.0 TeV, so we apply a hardness cut of $1.2$ TeV to reduce the background number of the events substantially, where the transverse variable total hardness defined as $p^H_T= \Sigma (p^\ell_T + p^j_T +\ptmiss)$, is the scalar sum of lepton, jet and missing transverse momentum.
 The first two hard jets $p_T$ and the charged lepton $p_T$ are demanded to be $\geq 200$\,GeV in order to reduce the SM backgrounds further as demonstrated in \autoref{jpt}.
-The numbers presented in \autoref{btau1} at the 14\,TeV center of mass energy with 1000\,fb$^{-1}$ luminosity are still not encouraging as a maximum of $\sim 1.7\, \sigma$ signal significance can be reached.
-Moving towards higher center of mass energy viz.
-30\,TeV in \autoref{btau1} give rise to the signal significances of $8.3 \,\sigma$ and $5.4\, \sigma$ at 1000\,fb$^{-1}$ of integrated luminosity for BP1 and BP2, respectively.
-The results, in \autoref{btau1}, quoted for 100 TeV center of mass energy are at the LHC/FCC are at an integrated luminosity of 100 fb$^{-1}$.
-The numbers are very encouraging with signal significances of $\sim 16\, \sigma$ and $\sim 13 \,\sigma$ for BP1 and BP2, respectively.
-Note that in all cases $t\bar{t}$ remains the dominant SM background and some finite contributions also arises from the diboson states.
+Although 14 TeV numbers are not encouraging, the numbers presented in \autoref{btau1} at centre-of-mass energy of 30\,TeV give rise to the signal significances of $2.32 \,\sigma$ and $1.60\, \sigma$ at 1000\,fb$^{-1}$ of integrated luminosity for BP1 and BP2, respectively, which again is not a very pleasant scenario.
+However, at the 100 TeV centre-of-mass energy of the LHC/FCC, we see promising numbers, with the signal significances of $7.57\sigma$ and $6.08\sigma$ obtained at 100 \fbi of integrated luminosity, for BP1 and BP2, respectively.
+In all cases, $t\bar{t}$ remains the dominant background owing to the availability of a $b$-jet and the high cross-section, while $t\bar{t}V$ also contributing significantly.